kartik-v/bootstrap-fileinput/README.md

 This event is triggered when an upload or file input validation error is encountered primarily for ajax uploads (through the upload icon for each thumbnail or for every file uploaded when uploadAsync is `true`).
 Additional parameters available are:

 - `data`: This is a data object (associative array) that sends the following information, whose keys are:
-    - `id`: the identifier of each file's parent thumbnail div element in the preview window.
+    - `id`: the preview thumbnail identifier (or undefined if not available)
-    - `index`: the zero-based index of the file in the file stack.
+    - `index`: the file index/preview thumbnail index (or undefined if not available).
     - `form`: the FormData object which is passed via XHR2 (or empty object if not available).
     - `files`: the file stack array (or empty object if not available).
     - `extra`: the `uploadExtraData` settings for the plugin (or empty object if not available).